rosshulford/WeatherApp-xdesign/README.md

 Todos
 - Extract input to a component
+- Catch an unknown location input
+- Autocomplet the location input
 - Run Unit tests
 - Improve/Change Icons
 - Add loading screen when changing location
 - Improve UX, add animations/transitions, make hourly breakdowns, scroll like the BBC
+- Is an hourly breakdown necessary?
+- Have a 'more detail' page showing more data